Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 Meeting a local guy in Atar

-In Chinguetti and Atar I managed to make closer contact with the locals, get involved in their way of life and better understand a daily routine of average Mauritanians.
 There are three groups of people in Mauritania: businessmen, women and children.
 All men are in theory businessmen, at least that is how they call themselves.
 The vast majority work little and produce in a year as much as an average European generates within 2 weeks.
-They drink tea at least 5 times per day (ceremony lasts from 30 minutes to 1 hour) and somehow, they find a way to survive until the next day.
+They drink tea at least 5 times per day (ceremony lasts from 30 minutes to 1 hour) and somehow, they always find a way to survive until the next day.

 Women are inferior by definition of Islam and their mission is to give birth to children, raise them, do magic with limited resources in kitchen and keep the house tidy.

 Dressed in a red jacket that used to belong to a German female tourist who fell in love with him, he behaved as a 10-year-old kid.
-He continuously surprised us with strange, funny or bizarre ideas, which made Peter and me laugh constantly.
-Numerous times, I couldn’t capture if his proposal was serious, was he just testing our patience, or his IQ was below average.
-All three of us travelled to Chinguetti, where we settled down in the private house of one of his relatives.
+He continuously surprised with strange, funny or bizarre ideas, which made Peter and me laugh constantly.
+Many times, I couldn’t tell whether he was being serious, testing our patience, or if his IQ was simply below average.

-The ride from Atar to Chinguetti in a Mercedes taxi was a clear representation of the Moorish way of thinking.
+All three of us traveled together from Atar to Chinguetti, where we settled into the private home of one of his relatives.
+The ride in a Mercedes taxi was a perfect example of the Moorish way of thinking.

 As the seventh holiest city in Islam and the ancient capital of the Moors, Chinguetti used to be famous for Islamic scholars attracting caravans transporting salt on thousands of camels.